OCFL/extensions/README.md

 New extensions should use `NNNN` as a placeholder for the next available prefix number at the time of merging.
 New extension pull-requests should not update the index document (`docs/index.md`); this will be done after approval.

-Once published, extensions are intended to be mostly static.
+Once published, extensions are intended to be static.
 Substantial revisions of content beyond simple fixes warrant publishing a new extension and marking the old extension obsolete by updating the *Obsoletes/Obsoleted by* sections in each extension, respectively.

 An example/template is available in this repository as "[OCFL Community Extension 0000: Example Extension](docs/0000-example-extension.md)" and is rendered via GitHub pages as https://ocfl.github.io/extensions/0000-example-extension